 It was soon discovered that Aikens was the only member of the company able to lift Dunham.
 Subsequently he became her leading male partner.
 He appeared with Dunham in famous dance creations, “Floyd’s Guitar Blues,” “L’Ag’ya,” and “Barrelhouse,” all of which were performed on Broadway during the 1940s and 1950s.
 Aikens continued to tour with Dunham’s troupe until it disbanded in 1963.
 During this time, he danced in over fifty countries around the world and particularly enjoyed the troupe’s performances in nightclubs.

 After the dissolution of the Katherine Dunham troupe, Aikens continued to perform on stage and screen in the United States and abroad.
-He led a brief career as a vocalist and actor, earning a small part in Cleopatra with Elizabeth Taylor, which he filmed in Rome, Italy.
+He led a brief career as a vocalist and actor, earning a small part in Cleopatra with Elizabeth Taylor, which was filmed in Rome, Italy.
 He spent time teaching in Stockholm, Sweden and at Cal Arts in Los Angeles, California.
 He later later assisted Katherine Dunham in recreating fifteen Dunham dances for the Alvin Ailey Dance Company.

 Aikens continued to teach dance well into his 90s.
 He passed away Saturday, August 24, 2013 in Los Angeles at the age of ninety-six.
 He is buried in his home state of Georgia in a small town called Jonesboro, just south of Atlanta.